Header Image 1

 Merlin’s Training

-Four staff handlers work with Helen our CAL trainer.
+Four staff handlers work with Helen our trainer.
 The training programme for schools provides a safe and effective means for animal assisted interventions in school.
 The programme not only focuses on the training of the dog but of the school handler too.
 This ensures all necessary health and safety considerations are met this includes understanding of complex canine behaviour in a learning environment, safe and effective implementation of interventions and crucially, the welfare and safety of the dog, children and everyone involved with the programme.

 The History of Animal-Assisted Therapy